TamimiGitHub/faa-sam-demo/100-SOPs.md

 ```
 ### Step 3: Set Up Environment Variables

-Confirm your `.env` file has the correct values for the following:
+Your `.env` file should already have the values populated for the following:

 ```
 ## Qdrant Configuration